 This course covers the design and implementation of mobile applications.
 Students will learn about contemporary mobile platforms, design patterns for mobile applications, programming environments and frameworks, and user interface design and implementation.
 Upon successful completion, students will be able to develop basic mobile applications for contemporary mobile devices.
+Prerequisite: CIS227

-CIS 340 - Oracle Architecture and Operation
+CIS 340 - Oracle Architecture and Operation 3 semester credit hours

 Student will study advances in the area of database implementation and administration.
 Students will practice various methods of managing security, monitoring performance, and recovering the database using RMAN, SQL, and Flashback technology.
+Prerequisite: CIS250